 Personal application and creating the ultimate smart home is one thing, but what does IoT connectivity mean for business?
 IoT has opened the door for companies to add new business models and develop new streams of revenue.
 With each addition, there is a need for a successful billing solution that is both fluid and agile.
 That’s where we come in.
 Our billing system is comprehensive and scalable, allowing customers to buy monthly plans or one-time timed-expiration plans, all with real-time data.
 Plus with auto pay, accounts are debited automatically.
 Additionally, our cloud-based system can be configured to send emails to customers, make automated calls, mail letters, suspend customers, and more.
 The real beauty of Rev.io, however, is our scalable capabilities.
 Rapidly growing markets encourage high volumes of billing, and we’re right there every step of the way.

 IoT and billing are required puzzle pieces of the future of business.
 With the ever-evolving internet of things future, you’ll need a reliable billing system to evolve, too.
 Our forward thinking solution might be exactly what your business needs as society heads toward the world of IoT connectivity.
-If you’re ready to upgrade your billing system for the future, let’s talk.
+If you’re ready to upgrade your usage-based billing system for the future, let’s talk.
 We’re ready when you are.